stvzhg/Notit/server/readme.md

 ## Usage:

 * configure server web root to `.\hackathon`
-* Give read/write permission to `.\hackathon` for your user that runs php (e.g. `www-data`)
+* Give read/write permission to `.\hackathon` for your user that runs PHP (e.g. `www-data`)
-    * We see that it's not usaul and safe to do so.
+    * We see that it's not usual and safe to do so.
 This decision is a dirty fix for a bug on our developing server.
     * A fix may be provided in the future.
-* Give read/write permission to `.\upload` for your user that executes php
+* Give read/write permission to `.\upload` for your user that executes PHP
-* Fill In your HPE ApiKey into `.\hackathon\config.php`
+* Fill in your HPE ApiKey into `.\hackathon\config.php`
+* Fill in your MySQL address, username, password, data base in `.\hackathon\config.php`
 * Upload this onto your server

 ## Requirement: